LeGmask/jstranslate/README.md

 ### How use jstranslate ?

-- first install jstranslate by running the command :
+- first install jstranslate in your project by running the command :
-  `npm i --save jsTranslate`
+  `npm add --save jsTranslate`

 - secondly you must import jsTranslate :